Jimmy Floyd Hasselbaink: Middlesbrough

 In July 2004, Hasselbaink turned down approaches from Fulham, Celtic and Rangers and instead joined Middlesbrough on a two-year contract after a free transfer.
 Due to several other internationals being signed by the club at the time, he predicted that Middlesbrough could qualify for the Champions League.
 On 14 August, he scored on his debut for the club in a 2–2 draw with Newcastle United at the Riverside Stadium.
 In the 2004–05 season he finished as the club's top-scorer with 13 goals in 36 Premier League games, including a hat-trick in a 4–0 win over Blackburn Rovers at Ewood Park on 16 October.
 A seventh-place league finish was enough for the club to qualify for the following year's UEFA Cup.

-In the 2005–06 season he scored 9 goals in 22 league games and scored eight goals in 22 cup appearances.
-He helped Steve McClaren's "Boro" to defeat Xanthi (Greece), Grasshopper Club Zürich (Switzerland), Dnipro (Ukraine), Litex (Bulgaria), VfB Stuttgart (Germany), A.S.
-Roma (Italy), FC Basel (Switzerland) and Steaua București (Romania) en route to the UEFA Cup final.
-In the final Middlesbrough were beaten 4–0 by Spanish club Sevilla at the Philips Stadion.
+In the 2005–06 season, he scored nine goals in 22 league games and eight in 22 cup appearances.
+He helped Steve McClaren's "Boro" reach the UEFA Cup final; on 6 April he and fellow forwards Mark Viduka and Massimo Maccarone scored in a 4–1 home win over Switzerland's Basel in the second leg of the quarter-finals, after a 2–0 loss in the first leg.
+In the final, Middlesbrough were beaten 4–0 by Spanish club Sevilla at the Philips Stadion.
 The cup final proved to be Hasselbaink's last appearance for the club, as new manager Gareth Southgate decided to release him in July 2006.